As a part of the Office of Human Rights, The Fair Housing Program has developed a far-reaching program of outreach and monitoring activities.

 • Fair Housing: Source of Income, Familial Status, Occupancy, Standards

 Independent Foreclosure Review Payment Agreement Public Service Announcement. $9.3 Billion in Payments and Foreclosure Assistance to Begin in April 2013.
 On March 18, 2013, more than 4.2 million people were sent postcard notices about payments they will receive as a result of an agreement between federal banking regulators and 13 mortgage servicers.
 As a result of this agreement, the Independent Foreclosure Review ceased at those servicers.
 A full list of companies and their affiliates or subsidiaries covered by the agreement are listed below.
 The agreement provides $3.6 billion in cash payments to borrowers covered by the agreement.
 Borrowers covered by the agreement include those whose primary residences were in any stage of the foreclosure process in 2009 or 2010 and whose mortgages were serviced by one of the participating servicers.
 Payments are expected to range from a few hundred dollars to $125,000.
 By accepting the payment, borrowers do not waive any legal claims against their servicer and may pursue additional actions related to their foreclosure.
-PSA for IFR Payment Agreement in PDF.
+See PSA for IFR Payment Agreement.

 Montgomery County Office of Human Rights